Carbon Fiber, Magnesium, Aluminum Alloy, Titanium, and Zinc: Properties, Manufacturing Processes, and Applications

 • Magnesium is usually produced through the electrolysis of magnesium chloride, extracted from seawater or brine.

-• The metal can be further processed through various techniques such as casting, extrusion, forging, and machining to form final products.
+• The metal can be further processed through various techniques such as die casting, extrusion, forging, and machining to form final products.

 4.3.
 Advantages of Magnesium Alloy: